Statistical Decoding 2.0: Reducing Decoding to LPN: A Lower bound on the complexity of RLPN decoders

 in order to be able to solve the underlying LPN problem.
 It can be verified that the smaller $w$ is (the bigger is the bias $\varepsilon$), the smaller is $N$ and the more efficient is our algorithm.
 Obviously if $w$ is too small, there are not enough such parity-checks.
 It can be verified that the expected number of parity-checks of the aforementioned shape is given by $2^{s} \binom{n-s}{w}/2^{k}$ in a random code (which is our assumption).
 Therefore we need

 Given this picture it is readily seen that the complexity of RLPN decoding is always lower-bounded by $N$ (which is at least the cost to produce $N$ parity-checks) but we can be more accurate on the lower-bound over the complexity.
 Recall that we first need to solve an underlying LPN problem and that we make a bet on the number of errors $u$ in $\sN$.
-Therefore, {\em assuming} that we can compute a parity-check of the aforementioned shape in time $O(1)$, the complexity of our extended statistical decoding is given by
+Therefore, {\em assuming} that we can compute a parity-check of the aforementioned shape in time $O(1)$, the complexity of this genie-aided RLPN decoding is given by

-where $\Psucc$ is given in Proposition \ref{prop:complexity2}.
+where $\Psucc$ is given in Proposition \ref{prop:complexity1}.
 Our only constraints are given by \eqref{eq:cdtN0} and \eqref{eq:cdtN}.
-By optimizing \eqref{eq:lower_bound} over $s,u$ and $w$, we can give a lower-bound on the complexity of RLPN decoding.
+By optimizing \eqref{eq:lowerbound} over $s,u$ and $w$, we can give a lower-bound on the complexity of RLPN decoding.
 However notice that our lower-bound applies to a partition of parity-checks in two parts ($s$ and $n-s$).
 We do not consider here finer partitions.
 This method for lower bounding the complexity of RLPN decoding is very similar to the technique used in \cite[\S 7]{DT17} to lower bound the complexity of statistical decoding.
 All in all, we give in Figure \ref{fig:lowerBound} this lower-bound of the complexity.
 The optimal parameters computed for each RLPN algorithms can be found on \url{https://github.com/tillich/RLPNdecoding}.
 As we see our RLPN decoders meet this lower-bound for small rates and we can hope to outperform significantly ISD's for code rates smaller than $\approx 0.45$.